janlelis/unicode-emoji/README.md

 `Unicode::Emoji::REGEX_BASIC` | Matches (non-textual) singleton Emoji (except for singleton components, like a skin tone modifier without base Emoji), but no sequences at all | `😴`, `▶️` | `😴︎`, `▶`, `🏻`, `🛌🏽`, `🇵🇹`, `🇵🇵`,`2️⃣`, `🏴󠁧󠁢󠁳󠁣󠁴󠁿`, `🏴󠁧󠁢󠁡󠁧󠁢󠁿`, `🤾🏽‍♀️`, `🤠‍🤢`, `1`
 `Unicode::Emoji::REGEX_TEXT`  | Matches only textual singleton Emoji (except for singleton components, like digits) | `😴︎`, `▶` | `😴`, `▶️`, `🏻`, `🛌🏽`, `🇵🇹`, `🇵🇵`,`2️⃣`, `🏴󠁧󠁢󠁳󠁣󠁴󠁿`, `🏴󠁧󠁢󠁡󠁧󠁢󠁿`, `🤾🏽‍♀️`, `🤠‍🤢`, `1`

-You can see all Emoji these two regexes will match at: [character.construction/emoji-vs-text](https://character.construction/emoji-vs-text)
+Here is a list of all Emoji that can be matched using the two regexes: [character.construction/emoji-vs-text](https://character.construction/emoji-vs-text)

-While `REGEX_BASIC` is part of the above regexes, `REGEX_TEXT` is only included in the `_INCLUDE_TEXT` versions.
+While `REGEX_BASIC` is part of the above regexes, `REGEX_TEXT` is only included in the `*_INCLUDE_TEXT` or `*_UQE` variants.

 ### Comparison

 1) Fully-qualified RGI Emoji ZWJ sequence
 2) Minimally-qualified RGI Emoji ZWJ sequence (lacks Emoji Presentation Selectors, but not in the first Emoji character)
-3) Unqualified RGI Emoji ZWJ sequence (lacks Emoji Presentation Selector, including in the first Emoji character)
+3) Unqualified RGI Emoji ZWJ sequence (lacks Emoji Presentation Selector, including in the first Emoji character).
+Unqualified Emoji include all basic Emoji in Text Presentation (see column 11/12).
 4) Non-RGI Emoji ZWJ sequence
 5) Valid Region made from pair of Regional Indicators
 6) Any Region made from pair of Regional Indicators